The Minkowski content measure for the Liouville quantum gravity metric

 \begin{rem} One sufficient condition for \eqref{eqn:sufficient-condition} is that the LQG Minkowski dimension of $A$ is bounded above by $d_\gamma-\zeta$ for some deterministic constant $\zeta>0$.
 That is, $\lim_{\ep \to 0} \ep^{d_\gamma-\zeta} N_\ep(\bd A;D_h) = 0$ almost surely.
 Note that this condition does not reference the LQG measure $\mu_h$.
 Indeed, suppose that $h$ is a whole-plane GFF with $h_1(0)=0$.
 Theorem~\ref{thm:metric-ball-volume} states that

 Then, on the event $A \subset B_r(0)$,

-Letting $r\to \infty$, we obtain \eqref{eqn:sufficient-condition} since $A$ is a.s.\ bounded.
-This implication holds even when we replace $h$ with a whole-plane GFF plus continuous function, because $\mu_{h+f}$ is almost surely absolutely continuous with respect to $\mu_h$ for any random continuous function $f:\C\to \R$. \end{rem}
+Letting $r\to \infty$, we obtain \eqref{eqn:sufficient-condition} since $A$ is almost surely bounded.
+This implication holds even when we replace $h$ with a whole-plane GFF plus continuous function because $\mu_{h+f}$ is almost surely absolutely continuous with respect to $\mu_h$ for any random continuous function $f:\C\to \R$. \end{rem}